 The overall rate of intended VBAC was 84% and of actual VBAC was 54%.
-A significantly higher proportion of women in 2011 compared with 2008 intended to birth by VBAC: 90.31% versus 77.03%, adjusted odds ratio (aOR) 2.69 (1.48 to 4.87) (Table 3).
-Similarly, a significantly greater proportion of women actually birthed by VBAC in 2011 compared with 2008: 61.22% versus 46.89%, aOR 1.79 (1.17 to 2.75) (Table 3).
+A significantly higher proportion of women in 2011 compared with 2008 intended to birth by VBAC: 90.3% versus 77.0%, adjusted odds ratio (aOR) 2.69 (1.48 to 4.87) (Table 3).
+Similarly, a significantly greater proportion of women actually birthed by VBAC in 2011 compared with 2008: 61.2% versus 46.9%, aOR 1.79 (1.17 to 2.75) (Table 3).
 The spontaneous vaginal birth rate was higher in 2011 compared with in 2008: 43.4% versus 32.1%, OR 1.62 (1.08 to 2.43).
 Further analysis was undertaken for just the women who attempted VBAC, to investigate if the type of antenatal care received impacted on the successful VBAC rate.
 Of the 296 women who attempted VBAC, 78.4% were successful in 2011 (n=153), compared with 68.5% in 2008 (n=143).
 This difference was not statistically significant (OR 1.67 [0.99 to 2.82]), however, with a larger sample size it may have been.

-The logistic regression model took account of possible confounders that may influence intended and actual mode of birth that would be known at booking and, therefore, were not affected by the type of care received (Table 3).
-The year in which care was provided was the only significant predictor of intended VBAC.
+The year in which care was provided was the only significant predictor of intended VBAC after controlling for confounders that are known at booking and not affected by the type of care received (Table 3).
 In addition to the year of care, previous vaginal birth was also significantly associated with actual VBAC.
-No other variables were shown to be significantly, independently associated with intending or achieving VBAC (Table 3).
+No other variables were shown to be significantly, independently associated with intending or achieving VBAC.

 As a proxy measure to indicate safety, the mean rates of unscheduled antenatal care episodes were compared between the two groups.
 The rate of unscheduled antenatal care sought in the obstetric day unit was not statistically different between the two groups.
 However, the rate of unscheduled antenatal care sought in the delivery suite and antenatal inpatient admissions were higher in 2008 compared with 2011 (Table 2).
-The odds of seeking additional care were similar for all indications except ‘threatened preterm labor’, which was higher in 2011 (Table 2); hence the higher rate of unscheduled antenatal care via the delivery suite.
+The odds of seeking additional care were similar for all indications except ‘threatened preterm labor’, which was higher in 2011 (Table 2); although the small numbers of events provided limited statistical power to detect differences.

 Postnatal maternal safety outcomes were similar between the two groups (Table 4).
 The only significant difference between the groups was postnatal length of stay, which was shorter in 2011 compared with the 2008 (Table 4) and would be expected due to the difference in cesarean rate.
 There were no significant differences between any neonatal safety outcomes, including 5-minute Apgar score, intrauterine death, birth trauma, admission to neonatal unit, treatment for respiratory distress, hypothermia or jaundice, or breastfeeding rates (Table 4).